1-Platform/op-components/packages/opc-feedback/README.md

 Feedback Component follows the One Platform design system and can be used as a popup to collect feedback from the end-users.

+## Prerequisites
+The `opc-footer` component is partially dependent on the Patternfly library for styles.
+So to avoid any missing styles, add the `patternfly.css` file before the component script tag.

 ## Install

 ```sh